The Best Macy’s Friends & Family Sale Deals to Shop Now

-Macy’s Friends and Family Sale Has Deals on Almost Everything -- Take an Extra 30% Off
+Macy’s Friends and Family Sale Has Deals on Practically Everything -- Take an Extra 30% Off

-It's not Black Friday yet, but you may want to start your holiday shopping now.
-At least that's what industry experts suggest, with shipping delays and supply chain issues affecting the nation.
+Black Friday is still weeks away, but you may want to start your holiday shopping now.
+At least that's what industry experts suggest, with shipping delays and supply chain issues that could affect the nation through Thanksgiving Day.

-Luckily, many stores are offering deals that rival Black Friday discounts now -- including Macy's.
-The retailer is getting a head start on its holiday savings and Black Friday deals are now here in the form of a Friends & Family sale which boasts major deals on select regular priced, sale and clearance styles through Nov.
-1.
+Luckily, many stores are offering discounts that rival Black Friday deals now -- including Macy's.
+The retailer is getting a head start on its holiday savings with Macy's Friends & Family sale which boasts major deals on select regular priced, sale and clearance styles through Nov.
+1 and they offer curbside pickup.

-For a limited time, shoppers can take an additional 30% off top brands with the code FRIEND -- including a Michael Kors puffer coat, a KitchenAid stand mixer and DKNY luggage sets, among other items.
+You can get a deal on just about anything.
+For a limited time, shoppers can get an additional 30% discount on top brands with the promo code FRIEND -- including a Michael Kors puffer coat, a KitchenAid stand mixer and DKNY luggage sets, among other items.

 This is the first major sale to kick off Macy's holiday deals, with the retailer's Black Friday 2021 sale set to begin on Nov.
 3, and a fuller line-up of deals which will launch on Nov.
 23.